-The best of all, is coming down the hills to Rushcutters Bay to hear one of my favourite sounds, a mains sheet gently thumping against the mast.
+The best of all, is coming down the hill to Rushcutters Bay to hear one of my favourite sounds, rope gently thumping against the mast.
 And once there are a few boats rolling gently it’s like a gamelan orchestra.
 You never hear them tolling so clearly and gently during daytime.

-I made a lovely little clip of the full moon and the gentle sound of ropes against the mast.
-I will post it as soon as my laptop lets me (is the video file too big? maybe that’s the problem).
+I made a lovely little clip of the full moon and the gentle sound of rope against mast.

 Dear friends For those of you who know me and follow the Letters from America, you are very welcome to get in touch with me in the usual way.
 I am still visiting Sydney on a regular basis.
 My next visit is from Monday 6 July to Saturday 11 July.
 You can see from the rather more austere version of the website that operations have changed somewhat.
 I can fill you in if you like, when we catch up.
 Meantime let me know if you would like me to send you the password for the Galleries on the website.
 I will continue to add to the Letters from America from time to time